Why Webbee ๐ is different

 Ambient awareness โ the foundation of proactive behavior

-Why this is the world's first AI Cloud OS
+Why this is the first ICNLI AI Cloud OS

 What we built that nobody else has

-Twenty platform-and-agent surfaces with zero precedent โ what falls out of "the AI runs inside the kernel, the agent is cloud-modular, the agent is proactive by design"
+Twenty platform-and-agent surfaces with no known precedent that fall out of the first ICNLI AI Cloud OS โ AI inside the kernel, cloud-modular, proactive by design.